 He is one of 18 expert witnesses planning to testify in the case, scheduled for trial later this year, the children’s lawyers said.

 The children’s climate lawsuit, filed in 2015, accuses the federal government of perpetuating policies that favor a fossil-fuel based energy system and of failing to adequately regulate greenhouse gas emissions.
 By doing so, the suit alleges, the government exposed the children to the dangers of climate change and has failed to manage natural resources, in the public trust, for future generations.

 A federal district judge is scheduled to hear the case on Oct.
 29. Both the Obama and Trump administrations have tried to have the case dismissed, but their efforts have been rejected by the courts.

-Last week, attorneys for the Trump administration filed a motion for an emergency stay in a federal appeals court, which the children's attorneys responded to on Tuesday.
+In early July, attorneys for the Trump administration filed a motion for an emergency stay, which the children’s attorneys responded to.